portal-cornell/manicast/README.md

 **[`Website`](https://portal-cornell.github.io/manicast) | [`Paper`](https://arxiv.org/abs/2310.13258)**

-This is an official implementation for the CoRL 2023 paper:\
+This is a repository containing datasets, visualizations and model checkpoints for the CoRL 2023 paper:\
 **ManiCast: Collaborative Manipulation with Cost-Aware Human Forecasting**
 <br>
 <a href="https://kushal2000.github.io/">Kushal Kedia</a>,